nomelab/REMS_learn/exampleSite/content/RadDam/Neutron-Neutron Interactions/_index.en.md

   \frac{E_i} {2E_d} & \text{for }E_i<E\\\
 \end{cases}$

 Where $E$ is the energy of the PKA and $E_d$ is the threshold energy.
 As energies above $E_i$, the recoils lose energy only by electron excitation, while below $E_i$ the energy transfer and loss is controlled by hardsphere elastic interactions (e.g. scattering).
-Note, the simplified model does not account for the effects due to the crystal lattice (e.g. crystal strucutre effects) for either single interactions or more complex damage cascades.
+Note, the simplified model does not account for the effects due to the crystal lattice (e.g. crystal structure effects) for either single interactions or more complex damage cascades.

 {{% notice warning %}}
 The K-P model is only valid assuming classical elastic collision of hard spheres.
-The concept of recombindation is not considered in the model!
+The concept of recombination is not considered in the model!
 {{% /notice %}}